-If you’re in the process of designing your dream kitchen or just looking to update your current one, then you’ve probably been thinking alot about what kind of stove to invest in.
+If you’re in the process of designing your dream kitchen or just looking to update your current one, then you’ve probably been thinking about what kind of stove to invest in.
 When it comes to choosing the right stove for you, there are 3 main factors to consider: What you’re used to, what hook up is currently in your kitchen and what type/how much cooking you like to do.
-To aid you in your research, we’ve broken down the 3 most common types of stoves, electric, gas, and induction, and their benefits and drawbacks.
+To aid you in your research, we’ve broken down the 3 most common types of stoves and their benefits and drawbacks.

 The gas stove predates the electric stove by some time, being invented in the early 1800s, however, it wasn’t until the early 20th century that it became common in North American homes.
 Traditionally gas stoves are the chefs’ first choice when it comes to cooking.
 This could be due to Alexis Soyer, an early “celebrity chef” who in 1841 converted his kitchen to use gas, as it was cheaper and could be turned off when the stove was not being used.
 Whether it was the price or its celebrity endorsement, gas stoves have been praised for their ability to evenly cook food and heat up quickly, making them a favourite among cooking enthusiasts with no competition until recently.